 Although we’re not vegan, we’ve been making an effort to eat less meat and try new things, so Nourish Bistro Banff was high on our lists.
 This vegan restaurant is simply incredible.
 In fact, one of the best burgers I’ve ever had was here.
 It’s called the Kimchi Burger and consists of a house-made fermented kimchi burger patty with vegan cheese, lettuce, pickles, tomato, and red pepper aioli served on a gourmet brioche bun with ranch dressing and sweet chilli sauce.
 Seriously, it’s super good.
 Had we had room left in our bellies, I would have loved to try their world-famous nachos as well.
 They also serve breakfast, lunch, and supper, as well as an extensive drink menu.

 If you’re simply craving a thick juicy burger, this is the place to go.
-It’s not a fancy restaurant but it’s also not your typical fast-food joint.
-This is a specialty burger bar that serves some interesting combinations.
+It’s not a fancy restaurant but it’s also not your typical fast-food joint either.
+Eddie Burger is a speciality burger bar that serves some interesting combinations.
 In fact, I’m pretty sure this was the first place that Karla and I tried a burger with peanut butter and jam.
 It was awesome!
 I do love burgers though and simply looking at their menu makes my mouth water.
 Fried Buttermilk Chichen Burger?
 Yes, please!

 Another great option for Indian food, especially if you love a range of curries, is the Indian Curry House, which is located on the upper floor beside Boston Pizza.
 We tried a variety of curries during our visit, including Mango Chicken, Goat Curry, and Chicken Korma.
 As always, we washed it down with a thick Mango Lassi.

-Located in the Buffalo Mountain Lodge on Tunnel Mountain Road, this restaurant offers a fairly upscale menu in a nice atmosphere.
+Located in the Buffalo Mountain Lodge on Tunnel Mountain Road, Sleeping Buffalo Dining Room offers a fairly upscale menu in a nice atmosphere.
 In fact, the lounge is quite beautiful and is a great place to relax for an evening cocktail.
 During our visit, we enjoyed their Charcuterie Plate, Grilled Beef Tenderloin with Smoked Potato Puree, and their Seared Duck Breast.

-This is one of the newest restaurants in town and what sets them apart is that they’re also a distillery.
-Park Distillery makes some really good vodka, which can be bought by the bottle at local liquor stores or served in many of the cocktails they serve.
+Park Distillery is not only known for its drink and food menu but also for its awesome summer patio.
+They make some really good vodka, which can be bought by the bottle at local liquor stores or served in many of the cocktails they serve.
 They’re also venturing into whiskey.
 The decor of the place is beautiful and they have a great location with a really cool patio during the warmer months.
 We visited on a busy night and enjoyed their Benchmark Striploin, St. Louise Ribs, and their Shrimp Lettuce Wraps.
 Some of it was a bit salty for our tastes, but seeing their immense popularity, I think it may have been a one-off.
 We’d certainly go back.